 Triolet Campus: a plaza named “Alexander Grothendieck (1928–2014)”

-On Wednesday, May 16, 2024, Michaël Delafosse, President of Montpellier Méditerranée Métropole and Mayor of Montpellier, Philippe Augé, President of the University of Montpellier, and Cédric Villani, Fields Medalist (2010), officially opened the “Alexander Grothendieck (1928–2014)” plaza, completely renovated by Montpellier Méditerranée Métropole, in the presence of Jean-Michel Marin, Dean of the Faculty of Sciences; Daniele Di Pietro, Director of the Montpellier Alexander Grothendieck Institute; and numerous representatives of the university community.
+On Wednesday, May 16, 2024, Michaël Delafosse, President of Montpellier Méditerranée Métropole and Mayor of Montpellier, Philippe Augé, President of the University of Montpellier, and Cédric Villani, Fields Medalist (2010), officially opened the “Alexander Grothendieck (1928–2014)” plaza, which was completely renovated by Montpellier Méditerranée Métropole, in the presence of Jean-Michel Marin, Dean of the Faculty of Sciences; Daniele Di Pietro, Director of the Montpellier Alexander Grothendieck Institute; and numerous representatives of the academic community.